 5 Things We Are OBSESSED With In 2026!

 There’s something about the beginning of a new year that feels quietly electric.
 Not the loud, hustle-filled “new year, new you” kind of energy — but a softer, more intentional pull toward what really matters.
-For me, 2026 feels like a year of coming home to creativity, to community, and to the joy of making things just for the funof it.
+For me, 2026 feels like a year of coming home to creativity, community, and the joy of making things just for the fun of it.

-So today I wanted to share five things we are absolutely OBSESSED with in 2026 here at Bundabubs Art Play.
-These aren’t trends we’re chasing, they’re ideas, practices, and feelings that are shaping how we create, connect, and live a little slower this year.
+Today, I want to share five things we are absolutely OBSESSED with in 2026 here at Bundabubs Art Play.
+These aren’t trends we’re chasing; they’re ideas, practices, and feelings that shape how we create, connect, and live a little slower this year.

 Let’s dive in.